 Naturally, with the growth of the internet has come the growth of “online” health insurance marketplaces.
 Unlike term life insurance, auto or homeowner’s insurance, health insurance has so many moving parts that it is not a commodity easily compared or purchased online.
 You are not buying an airline ticket from Travelocity, or a book from Amazon!
 Many online health insurance shoppers are duped into buying a virtually worthless “discount” plan instead of real insurance check out swishcash emergency cash immediately.
 Other consumers are under the mistaken impression that buying online will lower their premium – not true!

 Here are the main problems in comparing and applying for health insurance from one of the online marketplaces.
+The seven biggest frauds on social media have recently been discussed.

 First, not all of the sites have all of the plans available.
 When making such a critical and expensive purchase, wouldn’t you want to have the entire universe of coverage available to you?